raspberrypilearning/interactive-animation/en/step_6.md

 wait (0.3) seconds
 ```

-One second is often too long to wait before changing to the next costume, so you need to use numbers smaller than `1` in the `wait` block.
+One second is often too long to wait before changing to the next costume, so you need to use numbers smaller than `1` in the `wait`{:class="block3control"} block.
 A wait of `0.1` is one tenth of a second, and `0.5` is half a second.
-If you wait `0.2` seconds then the sprite will change costumes five times every second.
+If you wait `0.2` seconds, then the sprite will change costumes five times every second.

 When a sprite reaches its last costume, the `next costume`{:class="block3looks"} block goes back to the first costume, so the sprite continues to move.

 You can combine animation with movement to create sprites that walk or fly.